lprhodes/homebridge-broadlink-rm/README.md

 ## Broadlink RM Device Discovery

 As of version 1.0.0 your Broadlink RM Device is automatically discovered so you no longer need to specify a "host" value.
+If your network doesn't support automatic discovery then you can add a "hosts" array to the platform object (See config-sample.json).

 ## Learning Hex IR and RF codes